dshorthouse/SimpleMappr/README.md

 --------------------------

 1. Ensure /tmp, /public/javascript/cache, and /public/stylesheets/cache/ are readable & writable
+2. Create a logger.log file in /log and make it writeable
-2. Download map data from Natural Earth Data, [http://www.naturalearthdata.com/][1]:
+3. Download map data from Natural Earth Data, [http://www.naturalearthdata.com/][1]:
   [http://bit.ly/NapVvW][2], [http://bit.ly/OHPoml][3], [http://bit.ly/N76XfB][4]
-3. Extract each to /lib/mapserver/maps/
+4. Extract each to /lib/mapserver/maps/
-4. Use MapServer's included shptree utility to make *.qix index files (e.g. $ shptree 10m_admin_0_countries.shp) for better performance rendering shapefiles.
+5. Use MapServer's included shptree utility to make *.qix index files (e.g. $ shptree 10m_admin_0_countries.shp) for better performance rendering shapefiles.
-5. Make contents of /lib/mapserver/fonts readable & executable
+6. Make contents of /lib/mapserver/fonts readable & executable
-6. Adjust /config/conf.db.php.sample and /config/conf.php.sample and remove .sample extensions.
+7. Adjust /config/conf.db.php.sample and /config/conf.php.sample and remove .sample extensions.
 These set db (MySQL) connections and constants, respectively.
-7. If you wish to use Janrain's OpenID authentication system, sign-up at [http://rpxnow.com][5] and replace the RPX_KEY in your /config/conf.db.php
+8. If you wish to use Janrain's OpenID authentication system, sign-up at [http://rpxnow.com][5] and replace the RPX_KEY in your /config/conf.db.php
-8. The jQuery-based front-end assumes clean URLs and operates in a RESTful fashion.
+9. The jQuery-based front-end assumes clean URLs and operates in a RESTful fashion.
 If served from Apache, use mod_rewrite as follows:

 ### Apache Configuration